What is the meaning of Acts 20:7?

 Acts 17:1-2: “When Paul and his companions had passed through Amphipolis and Apollonia, they came to Thessalonica, where there was a Jewish synagogue.
 2 As was his custom, Paul went into the synagogue, and on three Sabbath days he reasoned with them from the Scriptures…”

-Before we arrive at Acts 20, we have an established pattern by Paul.
-He went into the synagogue on Sabbath and his custom was to do so.
-He did this with both Greeks and Jewish people.
+Before we arrive at Acts 20, there is an established pattern by Paul.
+It was his custom to attend gatherings on the Sabbath with both Jewish and Greek people.

 It is important to remember that the Sabbath is from Friday sunset until Saturday sunset.
-All of us know at certain times of the year, sunset can be earlier or later.
+All of us know that at certain times of the year, sunset can be earlier or later.
 Those of us who honor the Sabbath know that after service is over we typically sit around and fellowship.
 We pray with each other and talk about the Word of God.
 This often will go past sunset on Saturday, especially when the sun sets sooner.
 Potluck meals are often involved.

 This is the case with Acts 20:7.
 At sunset, the Sabbath ended and they had a meal.
 Why did Paul continue to teach after sunset?
 The verse tells us plainly, “….because he intended to leave the next day, kept on talking until midnight…” Paul had an urgent message for the brethren.
 He preached until midnight to finish sharing his final instructions with the brethren.

-Also, look at the verse prior to this one.
-In Acts 20:6, the Bible mentions that Paul celebrated the Feast of Unleavened Bread in Philippi.
+Moreover, look at Acts 20:6.
+In this verse, we learn that Paul kept the Feast of Unleavened Bread in Philippi.
 The Feast of Unleavened Bread has two annual Sabbaths in it (See Leviticus 23:4-9)!
-Paul wanted to make sure he kept this feast before he left Philippi.
-If he was trying to do away with the Sabbath or the annual Sabbaths, his example shows that he continued to do so even with Gentiles.
+Paul wanted to make sure he honored this feast before he left Philippi.